 Kubernetes enables intelligent management of containers, automating load balancing, addressing storage and memory requirements, rollbacks, failover, security and other tasks.
 As a result, it enables developers to move from monolithic applications to microservices and make the most cost-effective use of resources.

-Balakrishnan points out, however, “Without the right platform and tools, developer productivity suffers due to increased friction.”
+Balakrishnan points out, however, that “Without the right platform and tools, developer productivity suffers due to increased friction.”

 “Even though vanilla Kubernetes is good for managing and scaling container clusters, developer productivity depends on the additional developer and DevOps tools on top of Kubernetes,” he says.
 “The lack of such tools on top of a Kubernetes offering can impact the speed of application deployment, providing sub-optimal ROI for the enterprise.”

 To help managed services providers (MSPs) design optimal solutions for their clients, Balakrishnan answers some common questions:

 What features should an MSP look for in a Kubernetes solution?

 Balakrishnan: Many Kubernetes services in the market focus only on cluster orchestration and management.
 Enterprises need a more developer-centric platform to reduce friction and increase agility.
 Developer productivity is one of the critical drivers for the enterprise adoption of containers, as they expect the container platform to provide the necessary tools on top of Kubernetes to help create cloud-native apps.
 Most enterprises want a developer abstraction that significantly increases developer productivity without additional operational overhead.

 Are there features that enhance usability and efficiency?